Southern Deitziel

 Midway

+Within the central savannah between North and South Dietziel lies the unique city of Midway.
+The city’s ruler is a Lich King, unlike any other in Crudilex, whose life energy is intricately bound to the well-being and prosperity of the city itself.
+As long as the Lich King endures, Midway thrives.
 Midway is also distinguished as a place of innovation in the realm of mental health.
-It is home to one of Crudilex’s only asylums, a facility renowned for its pioneering use of magic to heal not the body, but the mind.
-In contrast to the more conventional magical practices of restoration, Midway’s healers focus on rehabilitation and therapy, employing techniques to address the ailments of the mind.
+It is home to one of Crudilex’s only asylums, a facility renowned for its pioneering use of magic to heal both the body and the mind.
+Much of the more conventional magical healing in the world focus entirely on restoration.
+Closing wounds and curing diseases.
+With the world in a time of strife and war however this has left many coming home with invisible scars they cannot treat.
+Midway’s healers focus their studies on exploring magic’s usefulness in the worlds of rehabilitation and therapy, employing new arcane techniques to address the ailments of the mind.

-Golgari Reservoir
+Harlemnaught Reservoir

-The Golgari Reservoir is an expansive man-made lake, a symbol of reconciliation and collaboration forged in the aftermath of the War of Red Sands.
-Named in honor of Golgari Harlemnaught, a visionary diplomat who dedicated his life to uniting the fractured territories of north and south Dietziel.
+The Harlemnaught Reservoir is an expansive man-made lake, created as a symbol of reconciliation and collaboration between the Staian and Roa in the aftermath of their War of Red Sands.
+Named in honor of Golgari Harlemnaught, a visionary diplomat who dedicated his life to uniting the fractured territories of North and South Dietziel.
 Constructed to ease the fraught tensions between Staian and Roa, the reservoir serves dual purposes: as a testament to peace and as a strategic geographic barrier.
-Its vast waters pose a significant challenge to the predominantly ground-based Staiain Military, quietly curbing potential future assaults without the political troubles of something like a wall.
+Its waters pose a significant challenge to the predominantly ground-based Stai Military, quietly curbing potential future assaults without the political troubles of something like a wall.
+Despite its political implications, the reservoir's role in revitalizing the arid lands of both North and South Dietziel has garnered widespread appreciation.
+The water it provides to the region has turned once-barren areas into thriving grasslands while supporting trade routes across the savannah.

 Ebbhyde

 The Ebbhyde Library is a towering obsidian edifice that rests within the heart of a crater.
-This alien obsidian structure has become an object of fascination and mystery since its descent, reshaping the surrounding landscape and sparking the growth of a bustling city in its shadow.
+This alien obsidian structure has become an object of fascination since its descent, reshaping the surrounding landscape and sparking the growth of a bustling city in its shadow.

 Obreian

 Obreian is one of four legendary flying motes, floating islands that drift above the lands of Crudilex.
-Composed of rugged sandstone cliffs and lush hanging gardens, Obreian is a sacred and secret sanctuary, serving as the seat of leadership for the Vermontis, a unified coalition of colonies.
+Composed of rugged sandstone cliffs and lush hanging gardens, Obreian is a sacred and secret sanctuary, serving as the seat of leadership for the Vermontis and their unified coalition of colonies.
 The island is home to a hanging Vermontian village, where the most skilled and revered warriors of the culture reside.
 These champions, chosen from across the colonies, spend a season of their lives on Obreian to train under the guidance of the Vermontis leader.
 As part of their rite, each warrior carries a boulder to the center of the High Court, contributing to an ever-growing cairn to mark their unity and strength.

 The people of Obreian, and the Vermontis as a whole, are renowned for their patience, resilience, and profound sense of purpose.
-Paradoxically, the greatest gift the floating island offers is a sense of grounding—a deep focus on clarity, stability, and foundational principles.
-This ethos shapes not only their warriors but also their leaders, who govern with deliberate thought and unwavering resolve.
+Paradoxically, the greatest gift the floating island offers is a sense of grounding, a deep focus on clarity, stability, and foundational principles.
+This ethos shapes their warriors and their leaders, who govern with deliberate thought and unwavering resolve.
+Obreian is a place of balance, floating in the skies but deeply rooted in tradition and values.
+Its warriors are trained in combat and taught the importance of reflection and connection, carrying these lessons back to their homelands after their time on the mote.

 Skalla Craggs